creativescala/doodle/docs/src/pages/pictures/path.md

 ## Concept

-Paths are a way to construct complex shapes.
+Paths are a way to construct complex shapes, implemented by the @:api(doodle.algebra.Path) algebra.
 A path specifies how to control a virtual pen to draw a line.
 There are three different commands that a path can contain:

 - straight lines;
 - [bezier curves](https://en.wikipedia.org/wiki/B%C3%A9zier_curve); and